 The best computer mouse is a subjective title, as not all hands suit any single mouse nor do all workstations accommodate every device.
 However, there are some fantastic peripherals out there that are great for catering to specific needs.

 While you’ll be hard-pressed to find a laptop that doesn’t at least supply you with a serviceable touchpad, nothing beats the sheer performance and versatility of even the most basic mouse.
-Taking things one step further, a mouse specifically designed for the task at hand can help up your game by improving performance and comfort.
+Taking things one swipe further, an external mouse can help up your game by improving performance and comfort for hours on end.

 The mouse selection available on the market can become quite daunting if you don’t know what it is you’re looking for.
-If you want a gaming mouse, you can check out our selection for the best gaming mouse for a more in-depth look at what’s on the market.
-However, if you’re unsure about which mouse is best for you, we've selected several options best suited to an assortment of tasks to help you narrow down your decision.
-Whether you need a cutting-edge gaming mouse, something to improve your workflow, or just a new daily driver, Laptop has you covered.
+Check out our best gaming mouse guide for a more in-depth look at what’s on the market.
+However, if you’re unsure about which mouse is best for you, we've selected several options to help narrow down your decision.
+Whether you need a cutting-edge gaming mouse, something to improve your workflow, or just a new daily driver, Laptop Mag has you covered.

 What is the best computer mouse?

 Realizing what it is you want from your peripheral can narrow down a veritable landslide of options.
 There is no true universal one-above-all mouse out there, but if you’re looking for a device that has the versatility to offer a little bit of everything (and do it all well), the Logitech MX Master 3 should be topping your shortlist.
-Logitech’s $99 premium peripheral has been a top pick of many for some time now thanks to its quality build, enduring comfort, and wealth of features.
-It’s a prime candidate for a solid and reliable daily driver that can perform well for any given task.
+Logitech’s premium peripheral has been a top pick for some time now thanks to its quality build, enduring comfort, and wealth of features.

-Released in 2019, the Logitech MX Master 3 remains to be the best mouse for productivity and creativity to this day.
-It’s a fantastic candidate for a reliable, catch-all daily driver, and whether you’re using Photoshop, Premier or Microsoft Office, the MX Master 3’s ergonomic design ensures comfort over longer periods of work.
+Released in 2019, the Logitech MX Master 3 remains the best mouse for productivity and creativity to this day.
+It’s a fantastic candidate for a reliable mouse, and whether you’re using Photoshop, Premier or Microsoft Office, the MX Master 3’s ergonomic design ensures comfort over longer periods of work.
 While you won’t see the MX Master 3 topping any lists as the best gaming mouse, it remains entirely serviceable in all but the most ultra-competitive of games thanks to its comfort and accuracy.

 Its seven well-placed buttons afford a high level of customization for any task at hand, and two machined steel scroll wheels make vertical and horizontal navigation of even the largest documents a breeze.
 The Darkfield high-precision sensor allows for resolutions of up to 4000 DPI and remains accurate and responsive on virtually any surface — including glass.
 With ultra-fast USB-C charging, one full charge can last up to 70 days.
 And a single minute on charge can equate to 3 hours of usage.
 The MX Master 3 is a truly wireless experience that leaves you confident in its performance and uptime.